Little Lord Fauntleroy— Then and Now

 Grandfather Ellis Washington ran the numbers in his neighboring city of Hamtramck (this was an unofficial “Lottery” before the Lottery became legal in America).
 He also made history being one of the first Black foreman at the old Packard Automotive Plant on W. Grand Blvd. in Detroit in the 1940s and 50s.

 Grandfather Ellis Washington taught me to be loving, kind and giving all the time and while I don’t always live up to his high standards of Decency and Kindness and Peacefulness and Love, I always think of my namesake, Grandfather Ellis whenever I go astray from being a good person (which is quite often).
-I am so joyful and honored to have been named after my Grandfather Ellis Washington for like my intellectual mentor, Justice Clarence Thomas, I am my Grandfather’s Son.
+I am so joyful and honored to have been named after my Grandfather Ellis Washington for it is established for posterity like my intellectual mentor, Justice Clarence Thomas, I am my Grandfather’s Son.

 B. Novel and Movie Synopsis—Little Lord Fauntleroy (1886-1936)